Charities we support

 harvestregionalfoodbank.org

-Collecting food from community food drives and through direct donations from local and national businesses, Harvest Regional Food Bank works to alleviate hunger in 10 counties across southwest Arkansas and northeast Texas.
-The organization also hosts special fundraising events such as the Taste of Texarkana, held each fall.
+Harvest Regional Food Bank collects food from local drives and businesses to help fight hunger in 10 counties in southwest Arkansas and northeast Texas.
+They also hold fundraising events like the Taste of Texarkana every fall.

 National Parks Conservation Association